Academic Regulations and Procedures

 NOTE: This policy is the same for undergraduates and for graduate students.

 It is expected that the student will behave in a manner consistent with the values of Benedictine College in interactions in an academic context both inside and outside of the classroom.
-Should a student engage in inappropriate or aggressive language or behavior in relationship with faculty, or disruptive behavior in or out of the classroom, a faculty member may document the incident with the Associate Dean and the student may be subject to appropriate sanctions.
+Should a student engage in inappropriate or aggressive language or behavior in relationship with faculty, or disruptive behavior in or out of the classroom, a faculty member may document the incident with the Vice Provost and the student may be subject to appropriate sanctions.

 Consequences